Tiny-Earth/DemoSite/site/src/experiences.md

 - The factors that influence those opportunities.
 - Active learning experiences leverage what we know about how learning works to appropriately scaffold learning.

-We use the term “learning experiences” to convey an emphasis on the student and the active engagement required for learning, rather than the more instructor-centered alternative, which focuses on covering the content.
+Put another way, active learning experiences $=$ active learning $+$ formative assessment $+$ inclusive learning.
+And in this course, we use the term “learning experiences” to convey an emphasis on the student and the active engagement required for learning, rather than the more instructor-centered alternative, which focuses on covering the content.
 A learner- and learning-centered mindset also considers how inclusive an experience is.

+> __*Active learning experiences $=$ active learning $+$ formative assessment $+$ inclusive learning*__

 Active learning experiences manifest curricular intentions and bring science to life.
 They feature all the activities—active learning plus assessment opportunities—that occur during a course, plus the inclusive learning considerations that support them.
 Active learning experiences range from assignments to assessments, experiments to exams, interactions to inquiries, questions to quizzes.
 They include activities during a prescribed classroom period (such as a lecture, lab, or field work) and outside the classroom (such as a pre-class reading/quiz in a learning management system or a post-class homework assignment).

-In short: *Active learning experiences $=$ active learning $+$ formative assessment $+$ inclusive learning*

 ### Active Learning